Hirlam/SystemWW/README.md

 - CY46:
   - Status
     - Testbed is broken.
 Test on default setup is ongoing. __Ulf__
+     - Default setup works ( technically ).
+Tested 2021040100-2021040118.
+     - Testbed outcome so far.
+Works:AROME,AROME_PYSURFEX_OI,AROME_3DVAR, Failing:AROME_3DVAR_SEKF,AROME_BD_ARO
     - Fix the message sending from testbed and a establish a contingency testbed with less computational demands to use in case of slow performance on CCA
     - Tag beta version when the testbed give us the right signal that everything is ok - __Daniel__
     - Canari: Upper air fields are corrupted.
 Work around with the MF implementation.
 Olda confirmed they use only surface fields - __Trygve & Patrick__
   - Fixing and closing Cycle 46 tickets open on hirlam.org
     - __Toon__
   - Pysurfex validation
-    - Invite Trigve to check the status
+    - Invite Trygve to check the status
   - CMake (see [ticket](https://hirlam.org/trac/ticket/188) ) and OOPS
     - Adapt CMake to be able to build OOPS binaries - __Yurii & Roel__
   - Sub-hourly cycling and scripting design